20 Pantry Snacks Every New Mom Should Have After Baby - Baby Chick

 Front view to small bunch of orange vegetable carrot chips on rumpled black wrapping paper.
 Natural healthy vegetable snack.
 Alternative to ready-made chips.

 Any dried vegetable is an excellent alternative to processed chips.
-Carrots are sweet but low in sugar and high in nutrients like vitamin A. Be careful.
+Carrots are sweet but low in sugar and rich in nutrients, including vitamin A. Be careful.
 Veggie straws are NOT the same as vegetable chips or dehydrated veggies!

 19. Roasted Pumpkin Seeds